 Values stream management isn’t designed to weed out people from your organization.
 Rather, it’s about helping your team pinpoint areas for improvement, so they can better test new methods and ideas.
 When you remove wasted work from your team’s plate, they’re enabled to do the work they enjoy, leading to higher productivity and more innovative solutions.

-Level up your Salesforce DevOps skills with our resource library.
+Explore our DevOps resource library.
+Level up your Salesforce DevOps skills today.